Kurt Gerstein: Historians’ analysis

-Depictions
+Popular culture

+The playwright Rolf Hochhuth wrote, in the early 1960s, the play Der Stellvertreter.
+Ein christliches Trauerspiel (published in French as The Deputy), which drew in part on the testimony of Kurt Gerstein.
+The play premiered in 1963 in Berlin under the direction of Erwin Piscator.

 A biography by Pierre Joffroy, A Spy for God, was published in English in paperback in 1971.

 His search for Christian values and ultimate decision to betray the SS by attempting to expose the Holocaust and informing the Catholic Church is portrayed in the narrative film Amen, released in 2002, starring Ulrich Tukur as Gerstein and directed by Costa-Gavras.
-Amen was largely adapted from Rolf Hochhuth's play The Deputy.
+Amen was largely adapted from Rolf Hochhuth's play.

 William T. Vollmann's Europe Central, the National Book Award fiction winner for 2005, has a 55-page segment, Clean Hands, which relates Gerstein's story.

 Thomas Keneally, the author of Schindler's Ark (on which the film Schindler's List is based), wrote a dramatic play, Either Or, on the subject of Gerstein's life as an SS officer and how he dealt with the concentration camps.
 It premiered at the Theater J in Washington, DC, in May 2007.

 In 2010, a group of film students from Emory University produced a short film, The Gerstein Report, which chronicled the events leading up to Gerstein's death.
 The film won Best Drama at the 2010 Campus MovieFest International Grande Finale in Las Vegas, Nevada.

 The Swedish musician Stefan Andersson wrote the song "Flygblad över Berlin" ("Flyers over Berlin") on his 2018 album of the same name, about Gerstein and his meeting with the Swedish diplomat.

+He is depicted in the 2026 movie The Swedish Connection, played by Simon Mantei.
+Gerstein's meeting with von Otter is depicted as happening by chance on a train between Warsaw and Berlin.